-In January 2021, the Company entered a new operating lease for laboratory and office space in Chicago, IL.
+In January 2021, the Company entered an operating lease for laboratory and office space in Chicago, IL.
 The Company received access to the premises and the lease commenced in May 2021.
-As of September 30, 2021, the Company had recorded a right-of-use asset and lease liability of \$13.2 million.
 The lease is classified as an operating lease and will continue for an initial term of 11 years, with options to extend the term for two successive five-year periods after the initial expiration date.
-The Company's minimum commitment under the new lease is approximately \$1.7 million annually with fixed escalations of 2.5% per annum.
+The Company's minimum commitment under the lease is approximately \$1.7 million annually with fixed escalations of 2.5% per annum.

-In January 2021, the Company entered a new operating lease for laboratory and office space in Redwood City, CA. As of September 30, 2021, the Company did not have access to the space, concluded that the leasehold improvements were lessor owned and determined that the lease had not yet commenced for accounting purposes.
-The lease will continue for an initial term of 10.5 years, with options to extend the term for two successive five-year periods after the initial expiration date.
-The Company's minimum commitment under the new lease is approximately \$2.6 million annually with fixed escalations of 3.0% per annum.
-The Company has included \$1.0 million of security deposit to secure the lease within other long-term assets on the condensed balance sheet.
+In January 2021, the Company entered an operating lease for laboratory and office space in Redwood City, CA. The Company received access to the premises and the lease commenced in June 2022.
+As of September 30, 2022, the Company recorded a right-of-use asset of \$23.9 million on the Company's condensed balance sheet, including \$4.7 million for a prepayment made to the landlord in 2021.
+The lease is classified as an operating lease and will continue for an initial term of 10.5 years, with options to extend the term for two successive five-year periods after the initial expiration date.
+The Company's minimum commitment under the lease is approximately \$2.6 million annually with fixed escalations of 3.0% per annum.